mohamedyd/awesome_resources/README.md

 # Table of Contents

-This repository includes plenty of resources related to different domains.
+This repository comprises plenty of resources related to machine learning (ML), machine learning operations (MLOps), python, explainable AI (XAI), reinforcement learning (RL), and other learning resources.

 | | | | | |
 |-|-|-|-|-|